nhsconnect/Events-Management/pages/overview/overview_msg_architecture_event_content.md

 ## "Linked Data" Event Message

 A "Linked Data" event message is an event which carries minimal data along with information on where the full set of data can be retrieved.
 The event message should only contain contextual information such as what type event it is, maybe where it happened and who with but none of the clinical data related to the event.
-To share the clinical data the event message will also includes a pointer to an API endpoint exposed by the publisher where the full set of data available can be retrieved when it is needed.
+To share the clinical data the event message will include pointers to API endpoints exposed by the publisher where the full set of data available can be retrieved when it is needed.

 There is a potential drawback and risks associate with this event model:
 - like with a contained data event message the content of the event including the pointer to the supporting data may become out of date.
 The chance of this happening with the linked data event message is much lower than in a contained data event message as there is less content and the content included is only contextual information.
 Carrying pointers to the information rather than the information means that the subscriber will get the most up to date data when they need it, even if it has changed in the publishers system.